KatchyPotato/Fragmented/gametitle_proposal.md

 Siya: The goddess of time.
 She wrote the history of the world.
 The past, present, and future are all made known to her.

 Kai: A traveling blacksmith and merchant.
 He can be found anywhere you look, from dungeons to mountains to valleys.
-He sells Reyna weapons and tools to asist her on her journey.
+He sells Reyna weapons and tools to assist her on her journey.

-Seil: A pointoneer trained int the art of alchemy.
+Seil: A pointoneer trained in the art of alchemy.
 His prices are high, and he can be hard to find, but he sells the best potions.
-He can be lurking anywhere, but he doen't stay in once place for very long.
+He can be lurking anywhere, but he doesn't stay in once place for very long.

 Muchka: A mischievous boy of 13.
-Everytime Reyna meets him, he always has something new for sale.
+Every time Reyna meets him, he always has something new for sale.
-His merchandise seems to be aquired through... unconventional practices, but it's hard to get a strait answere out of him when it comes to buisness.
+His merchandise seems to be acquired through... unconventional practices.
+It's hard to get a strait answer out of him when it comes to business.

+Limbo: A mutant creature with no body, except for a tangle of arms and legs protruding from its nucleus.
+The nucleus is its only weak spot, but is heavily protected by multiple arms.
+It can climb up walls, swim with ease, traverse it's environment easily, and wield a variety of weapons and items with its limbs.

+Vaax: A tricky, shifty joker.
+He treats battles like games, rather than life-death situations.
+He's very difficult to defeat, due to his abilities to teleport, summon items, and manipulate the environment around him.

+Bai and Bo: Although they look like an innocent pair of twins, the two brothers thrive off thievery and deception.
+They love chaos, and won't fall short of violence to get what they want.
+Not many know that they are actually the sons of Vaax.

+Noxious: A master of magic and sorcery, Noxious spends most of her abilities on house-keeping and gardening.
+She is married to Vaax, but the two separated due to disagreements on how to raise the twins.
+Although she puts on a bored and careless demeaner, she won't hesitate to eliminate those who oppose her.

+Hectate: The darkest invention of the Shadows, Hectate is a vile spirit that takes on the form of its opponent.
+Hectate reflects every negative aspect of its opponent, so that you are basically fighting an evil version of yourself.
+Hectate brings out the worst in people, and grows more powerful with every human it defeats.

 Market / Audience